Dazzlecube/Stories-Untold/content/posts/fantasyanddegrowth.md

 ---
 title: On fantasy, elves, and degrowth
 date: 2023-07-18
 description: "The fantasy genre can be seen as the opposite of bureaucratic regimes.
-Can fantasy also reveal some unconscious views of (de)growth?"
+Can fantasy also reveal some unconscious views about (de)growth?"
 tags:
    - pluralistic
 ---